After N. Korea cuts ties, Malaysia orders its diplomats out - WTMJ

 In his affidavit, Mun denied U.S. accusations that he was involved in supplying luxury goods from Singapore to North Korea in violation of U.N. sanctions.
 He denied that he had laundered funds through front companies and that he issued fraudulent documents to support illicit shipments to his country.

 After that ruling, Mun’s family hired a lawyer to challenge the legality of the extradition.
-Lawyer Emile Ezra said the new legal bid centered on Mun’s right to a fair hearing after the court refused to accept his affidavit, and also an injunction to stop his extradition.
+Lawyer Emile Ezra said the new legal bid centered on Mun’s right to a fair hearing and also an injunction to stop his extradition.

-The North Korean statement said Mun has been sent to the United States.
-Ezra said police haven’t replied to his query and that he cannot confirm if Mun was still in Malaysia.
-He said he was informed by the prison on Wednesday that Mun was surrendered to police custody.
+A Malaysian foreign ministry official said Mun was extradited to the U.S. on Wednesday.
+The ministry statement said it was carried out only after all legal process has been exhausted.
+It said it had to reject a series of North Korea’s demarches for the government to intervene in the judiciary process.

 North Korea and Malaysia established diplomatic ties in 1973, but their relations suffered major setbacks over the 2017 killing of Kim Jong Nam.